sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

             {
-              /* In each vertical section, the injury premium for each vehicle is always the 2nd cell to the right of the cell containing "bodily injury liability", as determined by columnSelection */
+              /* In each vertical section, the injury premium for each vehicle is always the 2nd cell to the right of the cell containing "bodily injury liability", as configured by columnSelection */
               "id": "bodily_liability_premium",
               "type": "number",
               "method": {